-(vi) The amount is unsecured and repayable in accordance with the terms of the Trust Deed.

-(vii) The amount is repayable in accordance with the terms of the relevant agreement.

-(viii) The bank balances earn interest at prevailing market rates.

-- (c) The RHIHL Group has guaranteed to pay all amounts from time to time owing or payable by the lessee of the Initial Hotels to the Group under the respective lease agreements, when the same become due, together with other charges and outgoings, interest, default interest, fees and costs.
-In this connection, the RHIHL Group has undertaken to maintain a minimum consolidated tangible net worth (as defined in the relevant agreements) of HK\$4 billion and procured an unconditional and irrevocable bank guarantee in the amount of HK\$1 billion in favour of the Group and the Trustee for a period up to 30th June, 2011.
-In addition, under the terms of the lease agreements, the RHIHL Group guaranteed to pay a total Variable Rent, at a minimum, of HK\$220.0 million for the period from 30th March, 2007 to 31st December, 2010. - (d) Under a deed of trade mark licence, the RHIHL Group had granted the REIT Manager and companies holding the Initial Hotels within the Group a non-exclusive and non-transferable licence at nil consideration to use its registered trade marks or service marks for the purpose of describing the ownership of the Initial Hotels and/ or use in connection with the business of the Initial Hotels. - (e) Pursuant to the PHL Lease, the PHL Group has guaranteed (i) the PHL Lessee's obligations to pay to a subsidiary of Regal REIT and the Trustee, on demand by a subsidiary of Regal REIT or the Trustee (on behalf of Regal REIT and at the direction of the REIT Manager), all amounts (including, without limitation, all rents, other charges and outgoings, interest, default interest, fees and costs) from time to time owing or payable to a subsidiary of Regal REIT under the PHL Lease, and (ii) the due observance and performance of all terms, conditions, covenants, agreements and obligations contained in the PHL Lease, and on the part of the PHL Lessee, to be observed and performed. - (f) On 23rd December, 2010, the Group entered into a hotel management agreement with a member of the RHIHL Group in respect of the management of the business of the hotel owned by the Group, operating under the name of Regal iClub Hotel, for a 10-year term commencing on 1st January, 2011 and expiring on 31st December, 2020.
+- (i) Details of the balances are set out in note 14 to the consolidated financial statements. - (ii) The amounts are unsecured, interest-free and repayable on demand. - (iii) The amounts are unsecured, interest-free and repayable within one year. - (iv) The amount is unsecured and repayable in accordance with the terms of the Trust Deed. - (v) The amount is repayable in accordance with the terms of the relevant agreement. - (vi) The bank balances earn interest at prevailing market rates. - (c) The RHIHL Group has guaranteed to pay all amounts from time to time owing or payable by the lessee of the Initial Hotels to the Group under the respective lease agreements, when the same become due, together with other charges and outgoings, interest, default interest, fees and costs.
+In this connection, the RHIHL Group undertook to maintain a minimum consolidated tangible net worth (as defined in the relevant agreements) of HK\$4 billion and procured an unconditional and irrevocable bank guarantee in the amount of HK\$1 billion in favour of the Group and the Trustee for a period up to 30th June, 2011.
+Under the Market Rental Package for 2011, the RHIHL Lessee had delivered a replacement third party guarantee as a security deposit, for an amount of HK\$280.0 million, which is equivalent to six months Base Rent for the year 2011, issued by a licensed bank in Hong Kong in favor of the Group and the Trustee for a period up to raise the existing guarantee amount of HK\$280.0 million to HK\$322.5 million effective from 1st January, 2012 to 31st December, 2012. - (d) Under a deed of trade mark licence, the RHIHL Group granted the REIT Manager and companies holding the Initial Hotels within the Group a non-exclusive and non-transferable licence at nil consideration to use its registered trade marks or service marks for the purpose of describing the ownership of the Initial Hotels and/ or use in connection with the business of the Initial Hotels.

+- (e) The lease of Regal iClub Hotel to a subsidiary of PHL Group (the "PHL Lessee") was under a lease agreement for the period from 21st October, 2009 to 31st December, 2010 (the "PHL Lease").
+Under the PHL Lease, the PHL Group guaranteed (i) the PHL Lessee's obligations to pay to a subsidiary of Regal REIT and the Trustee, on demand by a subsidiary of Regal REIT or the Trustee (on behalf of Regal REIT and at the direction of the REIT Manager), all amounts (including, without limitation, all rents, other charges and outgoings, interest, default interest, fees and costs) from time to time owing or payable to a subsidiary of Regal REIT under the PHL Lease, and (ii) the due observance and performance of all terms, conditions, covenants, agreements and obligations contained in the PHL Lease, and on the part of the PHL Lessee, to be observed and performed. - (f) On 23rd December, 2010, the Group entered into a hotel management agreement with a member of the RHIHL Group in respect of the management of the hotel portion of Regal iClub Hotel for a 10-year term commencing on 1st January, 2011 and expiring on 31st December, 2020.

-28. FINANCIAL INSTRUMENTS BY CATEGORY
+29. FINANCIAL INSTRUMENTS BY CATEGORY